teamsindano/sindano/README.md

 # Sindano project for Apiary
 This project is part of Apiary from Practicum.
 Students work on a real client.
 This particular project is a landing page for the Sinadano company.
 It is built using React and Storybook.

-# Instructions
-Please find all the instruction on [Notion](https://www.notion.so/Sindano-394de17457e94490b41ab4a1ff099e06)

 <hr>